syamjithr/ansible_jenkins_CD/README.md

 The image build will only happen when a change is occured in the repository no matter how many times you manually run the playbook.

 #### By using Jenkins we can create a CD pipeline.
-We should create a jobs to execute the playbook.
+We should create a job to execute the playbook.
 The sourcecode of the job should be set as the github repo (https://github.com/syamjithr/jdocker.git).
-In build area give the playbook play.yml and set the build_trigger (Github hook tigger for GITScm polling).
-Also setup the webhook with the jenkins server on the github repository.
+In build area give the playbook play.yaml and set the build_trigger (Github hook tigger for GITScm polling).
+Also setup the webhook using the jenkins server ip on the github repository.
 play.yaml
 ```
 ---